Thambolo/Markdownizer-extension/README.md

 *   **Smart Extraction**: Prioritizes main content and handles complex code blocks using an integrated `readability.js` engine.
 *   **Structure Preservation**: Keeps useful headings, lists, tables, and code blocks readable.
 *   **Capture Preview**: Shows an outline around the content region that will be converted, so you can verify the extraction target before you commit to the conversion.
-*   **Persistent Control**: Your preview preference is remembered across sessions and page loads.

 ## Installation